 Iwo Jima

 In February 1945, U.S. marines landed on Iwo Jima, a small volcanic island that would provide a haven for damaged B-29s and a base for their fighter escorts.
 MIS teams were with each of the three marine divisions.
-In the war’s bloodiest fighting to that point, the United States suffered 26,000 casualties, including 6,800 killed; the 20,000 Japanese defenders were wiped out, with the exception of 1,000 who were captured or surrendered, many thanks to the MIS Nisei.
+In the war’s bloodiest fighting to that point, the United States suffered 26,000 casualties, including 6,800 killed; the 20,000 Japanese defenders were wiped out, with the exception of 1,000 who were captured or surrendered, many thanks to the MIS nisei.

 Okinawa

-Many other Nisei linguists continued to serve in Guam, the Philippines, China, Burma and dozens of Pacific outposts, everywhere they were needed against a stubborn enemy.
+Many other nisei linguists continued to serve in Guam, the Philippines, China, Burma and dozens of Pacific outposts, everywhere they were needed against a stubborn enemy.

 Still others were preparing for Operation Olympic, a massive invasion of Kyushu scheduled for November.
 And planning had begun for Operation Coronet, the invasion of the Kanto Plain the following spring.

-On August 13, 1945, a team of 10 MIS Nisei bound for the pre-Olympic invasion staging with the 11th Airborne Division died in a plane crash on Okinawa.
+On August 13, 1945, a team of 10 MIS nisei bound for the pre-Olympic invasion staging with the 11th Airborne Division died in a plane crash on Okinawa.
 The airfield had been obscured by smoke laid down to foil a Japanese air raid.
 Japan’s surrender was announced two days later.

 Looking Like The Enemy

-On Okinawa, an MIS Nisei from Hawaii was separated from his unit and wound up in a bomb crater between U.S. and Japanese positions: “Every time I stuck my head up, both sides would shoot at me.
+On Okinawa, an MIS nisei from Hawaiʻi was separated from his unit and wound up in a bomb crater between U.S. and Japanese positions: “Every time I stuck my head up, both sides would shoot at me.
 I had a Japanese face and an American uniform.”

 Next: Intelligence Coups